SM Spirituality Media

 Phil Borges in the index

-Phil Borges's TEDx talk is the index's clearest contemporary articulation of one of shamanism's interesting structural claims — that what Western psychiatry pathologises as the onset of psychosis may, in indigenous frameworks, be recognised as the early stage of a shamanic vocation.
-The argument is not that all psychosis is shamanic; it is that the diagnostic frame we use is itself culturally specific and may be misclassifying a real phenomenon.
+Phil Borges's TEDx talk is the index's clearest contemporary articulation of one of shamanism's structural claims.
+The claim is that what Western psychiatry pathologises as the onset of psychosis may, in indigenous frameworks, be recognised as the early stage of a shamanic vocation.
+This is not an argument that all psychosis is shamanic.
+It is a narrower point: the diagnostic frame Western medicine uses is culturally specific and may be misclassifying a real phenomenon.

 — end of entry —